© Areez Katki 2023

 Marabar Caves, Gus Fisher Gallery, Tāmaki Makaurau Auckland, NZ

-Contemporary NZ, Fog Linen Works, Tokyo, Japan
+Contemporary NZ Craft, Fog Linen Works, Tokyo, JP

 2016